edibotopic/edibotopic-website/content/experience/_index.md

 <div class="tab-panel" data-tab="career">

-I was a tenured University academic for almost eight years before transitioning into the software industry.
+I was a University academic for almost eight years before transitioning into the software industry.

 {{ collection(file="career.toml") }}